“-You have to visit your grandmother. She’s weak now and won’t be with us for very long.”

 what I intended to tell.

-I read that some mathematical questions can’t be summated in a equation.
+I read that some mathematical problems can’t be summated in a equation.

 there’s no way to discern an underlying algorithm,

-no way to summarize elegantly the unruly mess that are some problems.
+no way to summarize elegantly the unruly mess that are some questions.

 Is going through all the calculations,